Back to Top

 L.ink places the artist and their procedural ink in a continuous feedback loop.

-Through L.ink, I explored a strategy for balancing control and surprise within this feedback loop.
-I published a first-author extended abstract and have a first-author paper in submission based on my work:
+Through a 12-participant user study with participants with novice to expert illustration experience, I explored a strategy for balancing control and surprise within this feedback loop.
+I published a first-author paper and first-author extended abstract reporting our findings:

-L.ink: Illustrating Controllable Surprise with L-System Based Strokes (link)
+L.ink: Illustrating Controllable Surprise with L-System Based Strokes (CHI EA 2025)

 L.ink